Brazil Supreme Court justice breaks with 2 peers, votes to absolve Bolsonaro as trial continues

+Justice Luiz Fux disagreed with his two peers who voted on Tuesday and said there's not enough evidence to convict Bolsonaro in any of the five charges against him.
+Fux took more than 13 hours to finish explaining his vote before the five-member Supreme Court panel, which included several upset looks from other members of the court, but no interventions.

-The 70-year-old ex-leader faces a five-member panel of justices who started voting Tuesday on accusations he attempted to illegally hang onto power after his 2022 electoral defeat to current President Luiz Inacio Lula da Silva.
-Two justices have already voted to convict him.
+The 70-year-old Bolsonaro faces accusations he attempted to illegally hang onto power after his 2022 electoral defeat to current President Luiz Inacio Lula da Silva.

 Prosecutors charged Bolsonaro with five counts: attempting to stage a coup, armed criminal organization, attempted violent abolition of the democratic rule of law, damage characterized by violence and a serious threat against the state’s assets and deterioration of listed heritage.